List of The Sopranos characters: Ralph Cifaretto

 Johnny Sack, a high-ranking member in the Lupertazzi family, orders a hit on Cifaretto for making an off-color joke about his wife's obesity, although he later cools down and calls it off after learning of her secret continued eating of junk food.
-Unbeknownst to Johnny Sack, a hit on him was approved by Tony and Carmine in order to protect the highly valuable Esplanade project in which Ralph's involvement was key.
-Ralph purchases a prize racehorse named Pie-O-My from Hesh Rabkin.
+Unbeknownst to Johnny Sack, a hit on him was approved by Tony and Carmine in order to protect the highly valuable Esplanade project, in which Ralph's involvement was key.

-While Ralph only cares about the horse as a means to make money, Tony becomes emotionally attached to it.
+Ralph purchases a prize racehorse named Pie-O-My from Hesh Rabkin as an investment.
 When Ralph's son Justin is accidentally impaled in the chest with an arrow during a game, Ralph is devastated and turns to Father Intintola for guidance.

-After Pie-O-My dies in a stable fire under questionable circumstances, Tony confronts Ralph over the suspicious timing of the fire; the $200,000 insurance payout has been used for his son's medical expenses.
+Pie-O-My dies in a stable fire under questionable circumstances, and Ralph collects a $200,000 insurance payout.
+Tony confronts Ralph over the suspicious timing of the fire, accusing him of insurance fraud to pay for his son's medical expenses.
 Ralph denies the accusation, and rebukes and mocks Tony for being emotionally attached to the horse.

-A fight ensues in Ralph's kitchen during which Tony beats and strangles Ralph to death.
+A fight ensues in Ralph's kitchen, where Tony beats and strangles Ralph to death.

 Tony calls Christopher to dispose of the body.
-Chris dismembers Ralph's body in his bathtub with a meat cleaver, after which he and Tony bury Ralph's severed head, toupee, and hands on a farm inside a bowling bag, and throw his body, wrapped in canvas, weights and chains, off a cliff into a flooded rock quarry, sinking it immediately.
+Chris dismembers Ralph's body in his bathtub with a meat cleaver, after which he and Tony bury Ralph's severed head, toupee, and hands on a farm inside a bowling bag, and throw his body, wrapped in canvas, weights and chains, off a cliff into a flooded rock quarry, where it sinks immediately.